Skip to main content

 📌 Overview

-When working with digital images, gamma correction is a nonlinear operation used to control how brightness levels are mapped between input and output.
+When working with digital images, gamma correction is a non-linear operation used to control how brightness levels are mapped between input and output.

-It’s relevance derives from the fact that human vision is nonlinear:
+Its relevance derives from the fact that human vision is non-linear:

 • We’re extremely sensitive to differences in dark regions